aseef29/AseefYousufi/README.md

 # AseefYousufi
 About Me:
-telling about ourself is like talking about the God.
+telling about ourself is like talking about the God is too difficult.